 All other charges are fixed at an amount that recovers the actual costs involved (e.g. reproducing a

-For more detailed information download our policy on charging for official information go to our Official
+For more detailed information and our policy on charging for official information go to the Official

-we’ll let you know the reason why.
-We’ll also confirm the new date we will respond to you by.
+we’ll let you know the reason why an extension is needed, and confirm the new date we will respond to you

 We’ll only extend a request if there is a large amount of research, collation or consultation needed to make a

 decision on your request and we’re not able to do this within 20 working days of receiving your request.